Your Skeleton Reveals More About You Than You Think

 Pathologies are clues of a life lived, of bones broken and diseases suffered.
 We might not be able to get at the direct reasons for those injuries in every case, but they are nevertheless potent reminders that an individual was alive and still has stories to share.
 The bulge of bone on a healing rib or the faintest trace of a hairline crack on a piece of femur connects us with the dead more than a pristine skull does.
 Pathologies are touchstones that bring us closer to the life we’re considering, raising questions that might never occur to us if the skeleton were in pristine condition.

 Entire books could be filled with examples of pathological bones and skeletons.
 In fact, several have, and almost any human skeleton is going to show some sign of injury.
 No skeleton lacks signs of wear, even if it’s just a tiny toe fracture you didn’t know you had or a cavity that went unfilled.
-That’s what allows pathology to connect us to
+That’s what allows pathology to connect us to people we’ll never meet.
+The various imperfections our skeletons display are stories from our lives, privileged or long-suffering as they might be.

 But while pathology may have principally been invented as a science by humans, for humans, it doesn’t only apply to us.
 We’re not the only creatures with skeletons, after all, and the way bone grows, breaks, and heals applies to other vertebrates as much as ourselves.
 In fact, the fossil record provides ample evidence that many of the osteological injuries we suffer aren’t new at all.
 The list of bumps and breaks goes back millions and millions of years, each one adding a little more nuance to the stories of the creatures that capture our imagination in museum halls.
 In fact, sometimes the strange skeletons of ancient mammals and giant dinosaurs are so impressive that we miss these clues—tangible evidence of unique lives long lost.